Authorities search home and office of Maradona’s doctor

 Three days after celebrating his 60th birthday this month, he was admitted to a clinic in La Plata with anemia and dehydration.
 The next day, he underwent emergency brain surgery for possible bleeding on his brain linked to a subdural hematoma, or blood clot on his brain.

-A tearful Luque described Maradona Sunday as a difficult patient who often fought with the medical staff.
+A tearful Luque on Sunday described Maradona as a difficult patient who often fought with the medical staff.
 “Diego needed help,” he said.
 “Diego was hard.
 Diego kicked me out of his house and then called me again.
 That was the relationship, the one of a rebellious father with a son.”

 Maradona’s death prompted not only grief, but also calls for answers.
 His lawyer Matías Morla urged an investigation on Thursday, alleging the health workers caring for the soccer star were neglectful.